What is unique about the city Utrecht?

 What are the greatest achievements so far?

-A very high success rate in resolving the status of ‘irregular’ migrants: Scholars and experts have applauded Utrecht’s measures and its success rate of over 90% in resolving the irregular status of approximately 900 people in the last ten years.
+A very high success rate in resolving the status of undocumented migrants: Scholars and experts have applauded Utrecht’s measures and its success rate of over 90% in resolving the irregular status of approximately 900 people in the last ten years.
 From 2002-2019, this resulted in legal residence for 59% of cases.
-Only 8% of cases were forced into living in Utrecht illegally.
 This success rate is considerably higher than the national average, and Utrecht’s policy advisors often credit the expertise of local NGOs for this success.

 Political activities and advocacy beyond the city level

 The strength of Utrecht’s advocacy approach lies in the strategic use of different forms of lobbying and ways of positioning itself vis-à-vis the central government.
 Underpinning the city’s different migration policies is a carefully developed approach that draws primarily on human rights and pragmatism and only to a lesser extent on humanitarian principles.
 Utrecht’s policymakers have emphasised that approaches to asylum and refugee integration are developed in line with differing political agendas.
 Utrecht also participates in various national and international municipal networks working on progressive migration policies.